-- 2. Drain Fresh Water Tank and Waterlines. - Open all waterline drain valves and drain fresh water tank.
+- 1. Level the Motorhome.
+If the motorhome is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
+Drain Fresh Water Tank and Waterlines.Open all waterline drain valves and drain fresh water tank.
 (See "Water System Drain Valve Locations" chart at the end of this section for locations of drain valves on your model). - 3.
 Drain Exterior Shower/Wash Station (If Equipped)

 Open exterior shower knobs, then point shower hose toward ground and squeeze handle to drain any water left in the shower line.
-Also, place the tip of your finger into the city water inlet and gently press the backflow valve "button" in the center of the inlet to drain any water trapped in the inlet line.

-- 4. Open Faucets.
+- 4. Press Backflow Valve Button.
+Place the tip of your finger into the city water inlet and gently press the backflow valve "button" in the center of the inlet to drain any water trapped in the inlet line. - 5.
+Open Faucets.
 Turn on the water pump and open all sink faucets and shower head knobs.
-Leave open after water stops flowing. - 5.
+Leave open after water stops flowing. - 6.
 Drain Toilet.
 Press the toilet flush pedal and hold until water stops flowing in the toilet.
-Then turn water pump switch off. - 6.
-Drain Water Heater.
+Then turn water pump switch off.

+7. Drain Water Heater.
 Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the motorhome.
 (Requires socket and ratchet).